Noise Levels in Willert Park, Buffalo, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,961 Willert Park residents, or 58.0%, live above that level.
 By land area, 62.8% of Willert Park is above 55 dBA.

 Average noise levels for Willert Park residents, grouped by direction from the center of Willert Park.
-Northern Willert Park carries the highest population-weighted average; Southern Willert Park carries the lowest.
-Just 54% of residents in Southern Willert Park live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Northern Willert Park.
+The highest population-weighted average is in northern Willert Park; the lowest is in southern Willert Park, where just 44% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Willert Park